oliv-bernier/oliv-bernier/README.md

 👀 Take a look at my portfolio : https://www.obernier.fr

-👋 Hope to meet you
+👋 Hope to meet you.

 <!--
 **oliv-bernier/oliv-bernier** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.